Your Invisalign Questions, Answered

 There is always an adjustment period when beginning orthodontic treatment.
 The more you speak with your aligners in, the faster you will adjust.
 Invisalign aligners are surprisingly comfortable and most patients get used to them very quickly.

 Does Invisalign treatment take longer?

-Your treatment time will depend on the severity of the misaligned teeth.
+No. Your treatment time will depend on the severity of the misaligned teeth.
 We find that many patients have a shorter treatment time with Invisalign than they would have had with braces.
 Many patients can have straight teeth in 6-18 months, which is on par with traditional braces.

 How frequently will I have to visit the orthodontist while in treatment?

 How frequently you need to visit us depends on the stage of your treatment and your lifestyle.
-We suggest 4-8 week intervals, but that’s just a baseline.
-Your aligners are switched every 7-10 days and given to you in advance.
-We can easily print enough trays for virtually any interval you need.
-For instance, if you are attending college far from home, we provide you with enough aligners to last the entire semester.
+We suggest 4 to 8 week intervals, but we can easily adjust that as needed.
+Your aligners are switched every 7 to 10 days and given to you in advance.
+We can provide enough trays for virtually any interval you need.
+For instance, if you are attending college far from home, we can provide you with enough aligners to last the entire semester.
 If you need to travel frequently for work, we can work around your schedule.